César Miró

-César Alfredo Miró Quesada Bahamonde (1907–1999), more commonly known as César Miró, was a Peruvian writer and composer.
+César Alfredo Miró Quesada Bahamonde (7 June 1907 – 8 November 1999), more commonly known as César Miró, was a Peruvian writer and composer.
 He wrote novels, stories, manuscripts, essays, and poetry.

-Biography
+Early life

 César Miró was born on 7 June 1907, in the Miraflores District in Lima, Peru.
 He studied in the San Agustín and La Inmaculada schools.
 He used to escape from his college classes to go visit the Biblioteca Nacional del Perú (the National Library of Peru) and submerge himself in books.
 At the age of 15, he published the school newspaper “Lightning” and later published his first poems in the magazine “Amauta”.
 He was friends with José Carlos Mariátegui, but they only discussed art and literature, since they had disagreeing political views.

 In May 1927, he was arrested with Jorge Basadre Grohmann by an accusation of a forming a conspiracy against the president Augusto Leguía.
 He was taken as a prisoner to San Lorenzo Island, where he passed his birthday and within a month was deported to Montevideo, like Basadre.
 Basadre later stated that no such plot of conspiracy had ever existed.

 In 1932, with Calonge y Castillo, he helped form the trio “Sudamericano”, but it quickly disintegrated after a tour in Chile.